nak1114/rbenv-win/README.md

 # rbenv for Windows

 The rbenv is a great tool.
-I am porting this tool to Windows.
+I am porting it to Windows.
-Some of the command is not implemented, but would not be a problem in basic use.
+Some commands doesn't implemented, but wouldn't be a problem in basic use.

 ## Usage